ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ## Responsive sizing

-Unfortunately I couldn't find a way to make the console message span 100% of the width of the console.
-I believe that this is because elements we can't change the `display` of elements in the console, so things like `width: 100%` don't work here.
+Unfortunately I couldn't find a way to make the message span 100% of the width of the console.
+I believe that this is because we can't change the `display` of elements in the console, so things like `width: 100%` don't work here.
 The element has an explicit width and height in pixels or else its size will be based on the text.

 I did notice that `console.table(['foo'])` spans the whole width, but we're unable to use CSS styling on console tables as far as I know.

-I hope that browsers will change this behavior in the future so that we can have a responsive width element in the console.
+In the future, I hope browsers will add a responsive width element in the console.

 ## Detecting whether or not the console is open

 Reveal animations (like the first half of the line-drawing animation above) are one way of animating using this technique.
 However, these animations may finish before someone actually opens up the console.
 As such, I wanted to see if we can detect when the console is open so that we can wait to fire the animation until then.

 There's no way to my knowledge to detect if the console itself is open (if you know of a way, please let me know!).
-However, there are some ways to detect if the devtools in general are open, though the way to detect that [seems to change every so often](https://stackoverflow.com/q/7798748/2065702).
+However, there are some ways to detect if the devtools in general are open, though the method [seems to change every so often](https://stackoverflow.com/q/7798748/2065702).

 I got the lightweight package [`devtools-detect`](https://github.com/sindresorhus/devtools-detect) working in a project using [this sort of setup](https://gist.github.com/ZachSaucier/ea8ebf65079febbde4f2f9190ae6644a).
-However, the package has many known issues/limitations, which the author notes in the README.
+However, the package has many known issues, which the author notes in the README.
 But for the purpose of something superfluous like this it is probably okay.
 If you're really wanting to do this, I might recommend [detect-devtools-via-debugger-heartstop](https://github.com/david-fong/detect-devtools-via-debugger-heartstop) instead because it seems more reliable but I didn't test it myself.

 ## Performance impact